 Should schools monitor students’ social media?

-In this former student’s humble opinion, students have long been ‘monitored’ in person (although, in a somewhat more limited capacity).
-Whether it’s other fellow students having noticed the unusual eating habits of their friends or peers, or concerned parents who have surreptitiously gained access to their children’s email accounts, our daily activities have never really gone completely unnoticed.
+It’s a sensitive topic, but in this former student’s humble opinion, students have long been ‘monitored’ in person (albeit in a more limited capacity).
+Whether it’s other fellow students having noticed signs of anorexia among their peers (and informing the school nurse) or concerned parents who have surreptitiously gained access to their children’s email accounts, our daily activities have never really gone completely unnoticed.

 The advent of smartphones and social media have only made monitoring easier.
 There’s a little bit of an exhibitionist in many of us; people love to document their activities on social media.
 We ‘check in’ to various locations; we openly ask for recommendations; we share photos of our latest adventures (even what we ate for breakfast); we engage in online conversations and create countless threads about buzzworthy news, gossip, and our favorite or least favorite products or services.
 To be honest, we don’t exactly make it difficult for people to ‘follow’ (aka monitor) us.
 Especially students.